miflydesign/MakarViewerIntegration/docs/ios.md

 ## Integrating Makar Viewer as a library into standard iOS app

 This document explains how to include Makar Viewer as a Library into standard iOS application.
-You can read more about [Unity as a Library](https://docs.unity3d.com/2019.3/Documentation/Manual/UnityasaLibrary.html).

 Pre-requisites
 --------------